rotty3000/phidias/README.md

 	optional: {
 		// This is only needed if you want to compile against
 		// libs/classes outside of (a.k.a. not installed in) the framework
+		// including resources provided (as extensions) by the system.bundle

 		List<File> classPath = .. // get some paths